Proto-Indo-European Language Info

 ai - Like the English long "i."

-ei - Like the English long "e," which, unlike that in Spanish or most other languages, has a touch of off-glide at the end; that is, it's not actually a single sound.
+ei - Like the English long "a" (technically [e:], since in most languages that's the letter with which the sound is written) which, unlike that in Spanish or most other languages, has a touch of off-glide at the end; that is, it's not actually a single sound.
+As in "day."

 eu - We don't have this sound in English.
 As a dipthong, it's made by quickly switching from the [e] to the [u].